christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 ---
 layout: post
 title:  "The First Solo Chainmail Campaign!
 Session 1 - The Sapper's Suffering"
-date:   2024-06-13 22:20:14 -0500
+date:   2024-06-13 23:00:00 -0600
-categories: jekyll update
+categories: od&d
 published: true
 ---
 Hail, and well met!

-I'm the Lonely Dungeoneer, and I use this space to document my solitary travels through the infinite worlds of tabletop roleplaying games.
-This blog captures session one of *The First Solo Chainmail Campaign*, an entirely solo Original Dungeons & Dragons campaign and actual play using Chainmail to resolve combats!
+I use this space to document my solitary travels through the infinite worlds of tabletop roleplaying games.
+This blog captures session two of *The First Solo Chainmail Campaign*, where I'm using the [Mythic Game Master Emulator](https://www.drivethrurpg.com/en/product/422929/mythic-game-master-emulator-second-edition?affiliate_id=3556094) to run an entirely solo [Original Dungeons & Dragons](https://www.drivethrurpg.com/en/product/28306/od-d-dungeons-dragons-original-edition-0e?affiliate_id=3556094) actual play using [Chainmail](https://www.drivethrurpg.com/en/product/17010/chainmail-rules-for-medieval-miniatures-0e?affiliate_id=3556094) to resolve combats!

+This is a fairly detailed actual play.
+If you're new to the hobby, I want you to know that this level of detail is far from the typical notetaking that occurs during a solo roleplaying session.
+These actual plays are recorded in this format for entertainment purposes.
+Please don't feel compelled to spell everything out like I have, or even to take notes at all!

+I sincerely hope you enjoy this collision of a modern solo roleplaying system with the original fantasy roleplaying game.
+Now, let's dive into the actual play!
+Happy delving, and **fight on!**!

+*~ The Lonely Dungeoneer*

 # Table of Contents